Bluenog

 Bluenog was an enterprise software company.
 The company's flagship product was Bluenog ICE, an enterprise 2.0 application development platform built on pre-integrated open-source content management, collaboration, enterprise portal and business intelligence projects.
 Headquartered in Piscataway Township, N.J., Bluenog was also a Red Hat, Oracle and Actuate partner.

 History

-Bluenog was formed in 2006 to address the growing needs of companies looking to leverage Web 2.0 functionality using both open source and commercial software.

-The company secured $4 million in venture capital from NewSpring Capital in 2008 in order to expand the company's products and services offering.
+Bluenog was formed in 2006 using both open source and commercial software.
+It secured $4 million in venture capital from NewSpring Capital in 2008.
 Bluenog received an additional $1 million through New Jersey's Edison Innovation Fund in April 2009.

 Products

 Following the venture capital funding, Bluenog released ICE 4.0.
-The latest version of the product, ICE 4.5, was released in June 2009 at the Enterprise 2.0 conference in Boston, which added among other features increased collaboration functionality, including a secure enterprise wiki maker.
+The latest version of the product, ICE 4.5, was released in June 2009 at the Enterprise 2.0 conference in Boston.

 Awards

 In 2009, Bluenog won two technology awards: InformationWeek Startup 50 and RedHerring 100.